A visionary project

 Partnership is everything

 We can only deliver this transformational project by working in partnership with a wide range of people and organisations across the UK.
-We are delighted that significant major partners have already come together to help make the National Poetry Centre a reality including Leeds City Council, University of Leeds and Arts Council England.
+We are delighted that significant major partners have already come together to help make the National Poetry Centre a reality including Leeds City Council, University of Leeds, Arts Council England and the National Lottery Heritage Fund.

 We want to hear from you too.
 To find out more or to discuss partnerships please do contact us: